tidyverse/tidyverse.org/content/blog/parsnip-update-03-2022/index.md

 We're delighted to announce the release of [parsnip](https://parsnip.tidymodels.org/) 0.2.1. parsnip is a unified modeling interface for tidymodels.

 This release of parsnip precipitated releases of our parsnip extension packages: baguette, discrim, plsmod, poissonreg, and rules.
 It also allowed us to release an additional package called multilevelmod (see the section below).
-We've kept CRAN busy in the last week or so.
+We've kept CRAN busy!

-You can see a full list of parsnip changes in the [release notes](https://parsnip.tidymodels.org/news/index.html#parsnip-020).
+You can see a full list of recent parsnip changes in the [release notes](https://parsnip.tidymodels.org/news/index.html).
 You can install the entire set from CRAN with: